-То: Faculty and Administration From: Subject: Date: Dean, College of Candidate's Name, Candidate for , School of Education Ph.D.
+To: From: Faculty and Administration Dean, College of

+Subject: Date: Candidate's Name, Candidate for , School of

+Education Ph.D.
 M.A.
 B.A.

+Experience Date

+Date

+Publications

+Schedule

+Time: Tour C Time: Dean, College of

+w/Search Committee foculty (9 /or Students)

+School of faculty (&/or Students)

+PLEASE RET

-Experience Date Date Publications Schedule Time: Tour w/Education Search Committee Campus College of Time: Lunch Time: Prese Time: Dean, n w/Search Committee ntation/Lecture with School of faculty (&/or Students) Time: Senio r Vice President for Academic Affairs PLEASE RET If you are abl candidacy or le to interview Dr , please indicate your reaction to his/her Back of this s sheet, SIGN YOUR NAME, and return i mmediately to Dean
+If you are abl e to interview Dr , please indicate your reaction to his/her